Medical examiner and cadaver dog called to park where investigators found Brian Laundrie's items - KESQ

 North Port Police declined to comment.

-The discovery comes amid an exhaustive search for Laundrie’s whereabouts that has now stretched over a month.
+The discovery comes amid an exhaustive search for Laundrie that has now stretched over a month and as authorities try to piece together what happened to Petito.

+The Myakkahatchee Creek Environmental Park is on 160 acres of heavily wooded land in North Port, Florida, with trails and a camping area.
+The park connects to the Carlton Reserve, a 25,000-acre nature reserve that has been the primary search location for investigators.

-Nearly two months ago, Petito, 22, disappeared while she and Laundrie, 23, were on a road trip around the western US, documenting their travels on social media.
-Laundrie returned to their home in North Point, Florida, where they lived with his parents, without Petito on September 1.
+Petito, 22, and Laundrie, 23, traveled around the western US in a white van this summer, all while regularly posting photos and stories to their social media pages.
+Those posts abruptly stopped in late August, though, and Laundrie then returned by himself to their home in North Point, Florida, where they lived with his parents, on September 1.

-Unable to get in contact with her, Petito’s family reported her missing 10 days later.
-Laundrie declined to cooperate with the investigation into her whereabouts, and soon after, he also went missing, and his family told investigators they believed he had gone to a nearby nature reserve.
+Petito’s family, unable to get in contact with her, reported her missing 10 days later, launching a national search.
+Laundrie declined to cooperate with the investigation into her whereabouts, and soon after, he also went missing.
+His family told investigators they believed he had gone to a sprawling nature reserve nearby.

 Petito’s remains were found in a national forest in Wyoming on September 19 near where the couple had last been seen together.
-Teton County Coroner Dr. Brent Blue has ruled that she died by strangulation.
+Teton County Coroner Dr. Brent Blue ruled her death a homicide and said that she died by strangulation.

+“We believe this was strangling by a human being,” Blue told CNN’s Anderson Cooper.

 Laundrie has not been explicitly connected to Petito’s homicide, but he is the subject of a federal arrest warrant for unauthorized use of another person’s debit card in the days after Petito last spoke with her family.